ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
-<font size=3> I'm a Schmidt Postdoctoral Fellow at Cornell University, working with Prof. <a href="https://www.peese.org/professor/" target="_blank">Fengqi You</a>.
+<font size=3> I'm an Eric & Wendy Schmidt AI Postdoctoral Fellow at Cornell University, working with Prof. <a href="https://www.peese.org/professor/" target="_blank">Fengqi You</a>.
 Before that, I received my Ph.D. in Computer Science from the <a href="https://iiis.tsinghua.edu.cn/en/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS) at Tsinghua University in 2025, advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a> and Prof. <a href="https://iiis.tsinghua.edu.cn/en/People/Faculty/DuanRan.htm" target="_blank">Ran Duan</a>.
 I was a visiting student researcher at the <a href="https://www.cms.caltech.edu/" target="_blank">Computing + Mathematical Sciences</a> (CMS) Department, Caltech from Aug.
 2023 to Mar.
 2024, advised by Prof. <a href="https://adamwierman.com/" target="_blank">Adam Wierman</a>.
-I earned my bachelor's degree in Software Engineering from Huazhong University of Science & Technology in 2020. </font>
+I earned my bachelor's degree in Computer Software Engineering from Huazhong University of Science & Technology in 2020. </font>